NetApp-openstack-dev/openstack-docs/source/openstack-overview/section_releases-distribution.rst

 ====================================

 OpenStack’s major release cadence switched from every three months to six months starting with the Essex release.
-The Antelope release date is tentative as of the date of this writing.
+The Bobcat release date is tentative as of the date of this writing.
 Successive releases are alphabetically incremented.
-Hence, the release intended for March of 2023, by convention, will start with the letter “A”.
+Hence, the release intended for October of 2023, by convention, will start with the letter “B”.

 +------------+------------------+
 | Release    | Date             |